Calvairs in Confort-Meilars

 In this article we report on a location we found in the village of Confort-Meilars in the department of Finistere.

 Visit Brittany, drive through Finistere and you will definitely find a place with a calvaire.
-As did we.
+So did we.
 See for yourself.
 We were on our way to Pointe du Raz when we drove through a little village, when we saw this:

 Cool, isn't it?

-A confession of faith built in stone
+A confession built in stone

 So what are these monuments are all about?
 The English word is "Cavalry" and what makes them so important to the people?
 First, you will find a cavalry mostly adjacent to a church as is the case in Confort Meilars.

 Cavalries are always part of a parish, which is a stonewalled enclosure, called Enclos pariossial; this enclosure is an architectural complex secured by strong walls against the world outside.
 The Enclos pariossial consists of a gate, the Calvaire, the ossuary (ossuaire) and the adjacent church.
 The cavalry there is mostly close to the church's main door. as can be seen in the images.

 The Calvaire is an architectural art specific to Brittany, the main period in which these monuments were build is between 1450-70 and mid 17th century.Basically, the Calvaire is a stonebuilt pedestal on which sculptures in a specific order are erected.
 The returning crusaders brought their memories of Golgatha back to their Breton home and tried to realise their memories and experiences in a stone monument.

 The scene of passion and the crucifixion group are always at the centre of the Calvaire.